imroc/req/README.md

 ```

 ## Share Attributes In Different Requests.
-the `Merge` method can merge another request's attributes into current request.
+The `Merge` method can merge another request's attributes into current request.
 ``` go
 // create shared attributes.
 r := req.New()